 2. Weather

-I had landed in Vancouver, gone road tripping in Victoria, hiking in Whistler, worked at a festival in Pemberton, then slowly made my way to Banff through Golden.
+I had landed in Vancouver, gone road-tripping in Victoria, hiking in Whistler, worked at a festival in Pemberton, and then slowly made my way to Banff through Golden.
 I’d arrived in June so the weather in Banff was just perfect!
 Warm sunrise shining the peak of Canadian rocky mountains, crystal clear bow river surrounded by lush greenery and fresh air all around.

-When I breathe there I thought I wouldn’t find clean air like this anywhere!
+When I breathed there I thought I wouldn’t find clean air like this anywhere!
 It was meditative!
-You could also see interesting wildlife everywhere, the town was full of sports enthusiasts and the weather was still so hot in September, you could wear flip flops!
+You could also see interesting wildlife everywhere, the town was full of sports enthusiasts and the weather was still so hot in September, you could wear flip-flops!

 3. Internet